Have Questions About What to Bring?

 A cell phone (AT&T, T-Mobile or Verizon recommended).

 One microwave and one small refrigerator per bedroom, or one combination microfridge unit per bedroom.
 You may rent a microfridge from the UVA Bookstore.
-You may also bring your own combination microfridge, or bring a separate microwave (1200 watts or less) and/or refrigerator (5.0 cubic ft. or less) with a surge supressor (also available from the Bookstore).
+You may also bring your own combination microfridge, or bring a separate microwave (1200 watts or less) and/or refrigerator (5.0 cubic ft. or less).
+Please follow the manufacturer’s instructions regarding how these appliances should be plugged in.

 One single-serve coffee maker, such as a Keurig, per room.